 “Clean, cheap and abundant power is one of the basic ingredients for the economic progress of a city, state or country” – rightly said by Sri Jamsetji Tata, Founder of Tata Group, and brilliantly followed by one of his own pioneers of his group – Tata Power Company Ltd.

-Today, we are talking about India’s largest Integrated Private Power Company and the 7th largest company of the Tata Group and the fifth largest in the sector in terms of market capitalization with 100+ years of experience in contributing towards India’s growth in the domain with significant international presence in Indonesia, Singapore,Bhutan, Georgia, Zombie.
+Today we are talking about India’s largest Integrated Private Power Company and the 7th largest company of the Tata Group and the fifth largest in the sector in terms of market capitalization with 100+ years of experience in contributing towards India’s growth in the domain with significant international presence in Indonesia, Singapore,Bhutan, Georgia, Zombie.
+As of today’s date, this is Tata Power share price.

 It is one of the largest renewable energy players in India and has developed the country’s first 4000 MW Ultra Mega Power Project at Mundra (Gujarat) based on supercritical technology.
 Tata Power has signed a Distribution Franchisee Agreement (DFA) with Ajmer Vidyut Vitran Nigam Limited (AVVNL) and formed a Special Purpose Vehicle (SPV) “TP Ajmer Distribution Limited” (TPADL), to cater to the facility requirements of consumers in Ajmer for a period of 20 years.
 Tata Power now distributes power to the whole state of Odisha.